Unidata/python-workshop/setup.md

 The workshop instructors will guide you through the following steps:

+- Login to your computer

 - Login to github.

 - Fork the workshop repository: <https://github.com/Unidata/unidata-python-workshop> by clicking the fork button.

 ![Fork](https://github-images.s3.amazonaws.com/help/repository/fork_button.jpg)

+- Find and start the "Terminal" application

 We will be using `git` and `conda` to set up the workshop.
 We will be covering `git` and `conda` in greater on depth on day 2 of the workshop.